levolak/cartogis-portfolio/.ipynb_checkpoints/portfolio_cartogis-checkpoint.md

     <!-- Maps -->
     <h6>And this is where the story begins...</h6>

-    <h1>Air quality data explore in Helsinki city</h1>
+    <h1>Exploring the air quality data in Helsinki, Finland</h1>

     <p>Air pollution, particularly from nitrogen dioxide (NO2), is a significant environmental and public health concern in urban areas like Helsinki.
 NO2 is primarily emitted from vehicles, industrial processes, and combustion of fossil fuels.
 Exposure to NO2 and other air pollutants can have detrimental effects on human health, including respiratory issues, cardiovascular diseases, and even premature death.</p>
     <p></p>
+    <p>Taking the detrimental impact of air pollution on public health, it's crucial to monitor and analyze air quality data.
+By conducting such analyses and creating maps, policymakers, urban planners, and citizens can better understand the spatial and temporal distribution of air pollution within the city.
+This understanding can inform targeted interventions and policies aimed at reducing pollution levels, mitigating public health risks, and improving overall urban livability.</p>

      <!-- Embedded YouTube Video -->
     <iframe width="560" height="315" src="https://www.youtube.com/embed/GVBeY1jSG9Y?si=jR_lifNTAlhSQSE7" frameborder="0" allowfullscreen></iframe>
     <p></p>

-    <p>Taking the detrimental impact of air pollution on public health, it's crucial to monitor and analyze air quality data.
-By conducting such analyses and creating maps, policymakers, urban planners, and citizens can better understand the spatial and temporal distribution of air pollution within the city.
-This understanding can inform targeted interventions and policies aimed at reducing pollution levels, mitigating public health risks, and improving overall urban livability.</p>
-    <p>air quality limit values for nitrogen oxide are defined at EU-level.
+    <p>Air quality limit values for nitrogen oxide are defined at EU-level.
 The limit values define the highest permitted concentrations for air pollution, which, when exceeded, the authorities must take measures to lower the concentrations.
 An annual level of more than 40 µg/m3 is considered too high (79/2017).</p>
     <p></p>
     <p>let's see how the air quality has changed in Helsinki since 2015</p>
     <p></p>